Dual Fusion Frames: Introduction

 \section{Introduction}

-\textit{Frames} are systems of vectors in a separable Hilbert space $\mathcal{H}$ which are redundant.
+\textit{Frames} appeared for the first time in the work of Duffin and Schaeffer in \cite{Duffin-Schaeffer (1952)}.
+They are systems of vectors in a separable Hilbert space $\mathcal{H}$ which are redundant.
 This means, they allow representations of the elements of the Hilbert space which are not necessarily unique.
 This property is desirable for many situations that appear in applications e.g. in signal processing when we have presence of noise, since they allow more flexibility for choosing the adequate representation.
-Other areas where frames are used include coding theory, communication theory, sampling theory and the development of fast algorithms.
-Frames appeared for the first time in the work of Duffin and Schaeffer in \cite{Duffin-Schaeffer (1952)}.
-For more information about frame theory we refer to \cite{Casazza (2000), Casazza-Kutyniok (2013), Christensen (2003), Daubechies (1992)}.
+Other areas where frames are used include coding theory, communication theory and sampling theory.
+For a review of frame theory we refer to \cite{Casazza (2000)} and the books \cite{Christensen (2003), Daubechies (1992)}.
+Reference \cite{Casazza-Kutyniok (2013)} comprises a description of recent developments in theory and applications of finite frames.

 When a huge amount of data has to be processed it is often advantageous to subdivide a frame system into smaller subsystems and combine locally data vectors.
 This gives rise to the concept of \textit{fusion frames} (or \textit{frames of subspaces}) \cite{Casazza-Kutyniok (2004), Casazza-Kutyniok-Li (2008)} (see also \cite[Chapter 13]{Casazza-Kutyniok (2013)}), which are a generalization of frames.
 They allow decompositions of the elements of $\mathcal{H}$ into weighted orthogonal projections onto closed subspaces.